Mmesek/mmesek.github.io/content/Journal/Interrail 2024/Day 5/index.md

 # Accommodation

-Another 1.5h of checking hostels and asking for prices at Flying Pig Downtown, which was a short walk from train station, so great for depature, however I ended up opting for a different one.
+Another 1.5h of checking hostels and asking for prices at Flying Pig Downtown, which was a short walk from train station, and thus great for depature.
+However I ended up opting for a different one.

 I've found myself an accomodation at Via Amsterdam around 7 pm.
 Truth be told, I was biased to go there from the begining as they offered [Bucket List](https://www.viahostels.com/bucket-list/), which was a map of the city with things to do.

 Sadly, I was a little bit overpacked and needed to repack before considering adding any more stuff so I passed on getting it.
 Nice souvenir but I didn't want it get destroyed like [chocolate](../day-2#chocoversum).

+While I was checking in, another guy came to ask about a towel.
+Staff said it's like 6€ or so however you don't rent it but buy it and get to keep it.
+It seemed relatively big and I so don't have space in backpack D:

 Room I was in appeared to be empty.
 Sweet.
 Rested for a while, which was mostly composed of attempting to bring myself to a usable state, charged my phone, and then set out to explore the evening city past 9 pm.